Table of Contents

 Definition of Erysipelas and Molluscum Contagiosum

-On the other hand, Molluscum Contagiosum is defined as viral infection of the skin that only affects humans.
+- Molluscum Contagiosum is defined as viral infection of the skin that only affects humans resulting in a mild skin rash.
+The disease is generally mild and should not be a reason for concern or worry.
+It is not serious and generally clears within 12 – 18 months without treatment.
 Molluscum Contagiosum causes multiple raised dome-shaped pink skin lesions that are umbilicated.
 The virus belongs to the Poxviridae family.

 Epidemiology of Erysipelas and Molluscum Contagiosum